 Like humans, dogs thrive on a healthy diet, and you must ensure that it gets one throughout its lifespan.
 The diet that the animal eats today will influence its health down the years, so you must build a solid foundation from an early.
 Give it a nutritionally complete diet appropriate for its age.
 Even as you pick a high-quality diet from the market, seek recommendations from your vet to make sure that you are feeding the animal right.
 You may need to be extra conscious once your canine steps into the senior category.
 Opt for foods higher in fiber and lower in calories.
+And know if your puppy is drinking enough water for the day.
 Stick to multiple small meals rather than fewer larger ones to facilitate easy digestion.

 Exercise with the dog

 Your pet needs to be active throughout its lifetime, even as it ages.
 Most dogs are active when they are young and slow down as they grow older.
 As an owner, it is your responsibility to ensure that the animal does not miss physical activity during the later years.
 The best way to do it is by making exercise a team activity.
 It will help the pet stay fit and healthy, and the benefits will extend to you as well.
 Exercise is beneficial for senior dogs as it enhances circulation, strengthens muscles, and improves heart and brain function.
 Choose the ones apt for the level of strength and stamina of the aging canine.
 Regularity is the key, so no weekend warriors are allowed!